imranpollob/my-website-astro-current/src/content/blog/blockchain-and-ethereum-fundamentals/04-wallets-in-blockchain-how-it-works-and-how-to-keep-it-safe/index.md

 In the next post, we’ll get hands-on with **Transactions**—format, signing, fees, UTXOs vs account models, and how wallets build and broadcast them.

-\[Image placeholder: teaser graphic “Next: Transactions—From Click to Chain”]